SiddhantGupta799/PyBasics-Library/README.md

 * supports momentary opening of files and their closing. if single line tasks needs to be performed like if you want to open a file and show its content in a for-loop. this can be achieved in a single line

-  ex:if iam having 4 testfiles only differed by ther no. as:
+  ex:If Iam having 4 testfiles, only differed by their no. as:

 		testfile0.txt
 		testfile1.txt